One of the most critical insights to create a financially free life you love is to spend less

 Purchases fueled by desires are items such as – a big screen television, fancy rims for a car, exciting vacations, etc.

-To “spend less” it’s important to remember that we do not need to own more stuff in order to have an amazing life.
+One insight to “spending less” is to remember that we do not need to own more stuff in order to have an amazing life.
 A new purse or suit is not the secret to happiness.
 You may be saying, “what?”
 Most of the things people want is because of their belief of how they will feel once they get it.
 Often, it is an emotion such as happiness or peace of mind, i.e. if you had more income, you would be happier or if you had less debt, you would have more peace of mind.
 But the reality is that this is simply a belief-not reality.
-The reality is that you can be happy with your current level of income or without that purse.
+The reality is that you can be happy in your current home or without that fancy purse.
 While the initial dopamine rush will give you a short term high, the long term ramifications of over spending and not saving can result in depression, anger, and worry (do you really believe people’s retirement goal is to be a Walmart greeter?)

 Make a list of your monthly expenses, one item at a time.
 Once your list is complete, review each item individually.
 Are you spending more money on necessities or desires?
 Perhaps you need to re-evaluate your spending habits so you are “Spending Less”!